kanthaus/kanthaus.online/user/pages/15.governance/90.minutes/2017-12-01_Roadmap/item.md

 - Notary: Matthias
 - Present: Matthias, Mona, Janina, Bodhi, Tilmann, Loumi, Bjoern, Laurina

+_This meeting was to find out what we can do with regards to the general vision of the house.
+Something bigger than just repairing of the houses; something to remind us why we're actually here._

+===

 ### Expectations
 - synchronization for the bigger picture
 - room planning /  what to do with K22 - now is a good time to work on it